great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_add_and_test_a_new_sqlalchemydataset_class.rst

 .. warning::

    This guide is a working checklist.
-We improve it each time we add support for a new SQL dialect.
-But it still has rough edges, and adding support for a new database will probably never be a cookie-cutter operation.
+We improve it each time we add support for a new SQL dialect, but it still has rough edges.
+And adding support for a new database will probably never be a cookie-cutter operation.

    If you're interested in extending Great Expectations in this way, please reach out on `Slack <greatexpectations.io/slack>`__ in the ``#contributors-contributing`` channel, and we'll work with you to get there.